griffithlab/immuno_gcp_wdl_manuscript/RunningPipeline_README.md

 Your Google Cloud **Project ID** is not the same as your project's display name.
 The Project ID is a unique identifier (e.g. `my-project-123456`) and is what all `gcloud` commands use.
-Find it and set it as your activate project:
+Find it and set it as your active project:

 ```bash
 gcloud projects list